Northeast Atlanta

 SENIOR RECOGNITION

-In May, our mothers and daughters gather to celebrate their bond at a tea.
-The Tea and Awards Ceremony is a time-honored tradition in National Charity League, Inc. NCL NEA has each Ticktocker class participate in the Tea planning and execution.
+In the spring, our mothers and daughters gather to celebrate their bond at a tea.
+The Mother Daughter Tea is a mandatory event and is a time-honored tradition in National Charity League, Inc. NCL NEA has each Ticktocker class participate in the Tea planning and execution.
 They learn addressing invitations, building centerpieces, setting a table, coordinating logistics and timelines, and a wide variety of other tasks a hostess will perform.
 The cultural significance for the Patroness and Ticktocker is a unique chance to participate in a long-standing tradition and teaches our daughters to be gracious young women.
-During the ceremony, we celebrate our serving accomplishments and hand out awards for achievement.

 SENIOR TEA